agshumate/Liftoff/README.md

 ### Extra Gene Copies
 With the -copies option, Liftoff will look for extra copies of genes that are not annotated in the reference after the initial lift over.
 A gene copy will only be annonated at a locus if it does not overlap another annotated feature.
 By default, exons/CDS's must have 100% sequence identity Extra gene copies will have the same ID as the reference gene and will be tagged with extra_copy_number={copy_number} in the last column of the GFF file.

+## Citation
+If you use Liftoff in your work please cite
+Shumate, Alaina, and Steven L. Salzberg.
+2020.
+“Liftoff: Accurate Mapping of Gene Annotations.”
+Bioinformatics , December. https://doi.org/10.1093/bioinformatics/btaa1016.